wp-plugins/add-link-to-copied-text/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Add a link to the page automatically when users copy & paste a text from the website to the page wherever visitors paste or stop users from copying your content.
+Add a link to the page automatically when users copy & paste a text from the website or stop users from copying content.

 == Description ==